Nayemulzannat/Nayemulzannat/README.md

 ### Hi there! 👋 I'm MD.Zannatun Nayem

 I'm a **Software Developer** passionate about building web applications, working with **PHP, JavaScript, Laravel, and MySQL**.
-I enjoy learning new technologies and improving backend performance!
+I enjoy learning new technologies and improving backend performance!.

 ---